 blog.mkiesel

 Here are some tips and tricks that got me thru the AD part of my OSCP exam.
-Please note that I do not plan on updating this list further down the road.
-OffSec probably updates their exam regularly so do not rely on this page alone.

-Set DNS / hosts
+Set DNS / hosts #

 Add the DC and all found clients into your /etc/hosts file.